Prisma

 // Full Resolver

-usersResolverFactory.queriesResolver(): Creates a Resolver that only includes queries and relational fields.usersResolverFactory.resolver(): Creates a Resolver that includes all queries, mutations, and relational fields.
+usersResolverFactory.queriesResolver(): Creates a resolver with only queries and relation fields.usersResolverFactory.resolver(): Creates a resolver with all queries, mutations, and relation fields.

 Custom Type Mapping